 Program volunteers can either serve in groups with major short-term projects like donation drives or service days, or in regular ongoing assistance, like client intake and reception at our St. Vincent center or Pharmacy.

-Becoming a Member
+Become a Conference Member

 Making home visits is a beautiful, life-changing, and sometimes difficult ministry.
 Our conferences provide fellowship, ongoing spiritual support, retreats and training opportunities for Vincentians in order to help them help others.